EBIOS RM Explained: its history, methodology, strengths and limits

 Workshop 1, “Scope and security baseline”, first aims to draw the scope of application of the method: participants, schedule, objectives, supporting assets.

-At this point, you need to identify the "feared events" associated with your business values, factoring in their "severity" and their "impact".
-Business values were referred to as "essential assets" in previous versions of EBIOS.
-These values are the components of the organization which are essential to the accomplishment of its mission (service, support function, project, information).
-From the very first workshop, the EBIOS approach tackles cybersecurity breach anticipation.
+At this point, you need to identify the "feared events" associated with your business values, estimating their "severity" and evaluating their "impact".
+Business values were referred to as "essential assets" in earlier versions of EBIOS.
+Business values are what were formerly referred to as “essential assets,” meaning the key components of an organization required to accomplish its mission (such as business processes or data).
+Next comes the security baseline, which involves considering the applicable reference frameworks within the scope of the study and assessing them.
+From the very first workshop, the EBIOS RM method therefore takes cybersecurity vulnerabilities into account.

-In its EBIOS RM guide, the ANSSI specifies that the level of impact needs to be measured on a scale of severity, enabling you to prioritize the feared events.
+Regarding the assessment of the severity of feared events, ANSSI specifies in its guide that the impact level must be based on a severity scale.
 You can assess their impact proportionally to the harmful effects of the risk: unavailability of a business value, breach of integrity, confidentiality, or traceability.

 Risk mapping workshops